romeerez/orchid-orm/packages/docs/src/guide/columns-validation-methods.md

 ## validationDefault

-Set default value or a function, in case of function it's called on each validation.
+Set default value or a function, in the case of a function it's called on each validation.

 ```ts
 class SomeModel extends Model {